TheDigitalCatOnline/blog_source/pelican/content/emacs-configuration-for-python-javascript-terraform-and-blogging.markdown

   (setq ispell-really-hunspell t))
 ```

 By the way, I misspell simpler words all the time, no need to get into inconceivably counter-intuitive words.
+And I'm sure there will be typos in this text, no matter how many times I check and read it =)

 ## Python development